BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_10.md

 !img("saw_1.png")

 Grab a hidden *Clever Wing* then go up the ledge and follow the path.
 Dismount, then talk to Honey tree (G) and beat the Pinsir.
 Down this ledge is 2S, which we can take to emerge onto Route 1.
 Find a Tauros mount and return to 2S.

 Up the ledge to the right you'll find a hidden *Max Repel*.
 Dismount up here, then go down through the patch of tall grass.
 Use the Honey tree (I) and fight Pinsir.
 Make your way back to Route 1, grab a Tauros, then reenter 2S yet again.

 Go right at this fork, staying on Tauros to climb the ledge below tree (I).
 Dismount up here and go down through the tall grass.
 Use the Honey tree (H) and fight Heracross this time, then return to Route 1.
-One more time, get a Tauros and re-enter 2S, this time going down at the fork.
+One more time, get a Tauros and re-enter 2S.

+This time, go down at the first fork.
 Follow the path and jump up the ledge at the bottom.
 Pick up the *Link Stone*, 2 *Sitrus Berries*, and hidden *Magical Seed*.
 Drop down and go up the ledge immediately to the right, then dismount.
 Pick up the hidden *Revive* in the next area, then use the Honey tree (J) and fight Heracross.
 Exit out of 3S above, get a Tauros mount, and return to 3S.

 Go up the ledge at the bottom, use the Honey tree (K) and fight Pinsir.
 Grab the hidden *Purple Shard*.
 You'll notice we can't progress this way any further.
 Return to Route 1.

 !img("route1_8.png")